kelvin-omoh/fermwise-backend/IOT_DEVICE_README.md

 # FermWise IoT Device Integration

 This directory contains scripts and examples for integrating IoT devices with the FermWise platform.
-These scripts demonstrate how to implement the "Take Reading" functionality for your IoT devices.
+This script demonstrates how to implement the "Take Reading" functionality for your IoT devices.

 ## API Endpoint